openedx/edx-platform/openedx/core/djangoapps/schedules/README.rst

    -  “Recurring Nudge and Upgrade Reminder”
    -  “Course Updates”

--  **Upgrade Deadline**: The date before which a learner can purchase a verified certificate.
-By default, a Schedule imposes a “soft” upgrade deadline 21 days from when a learner enrolled in a course.
-A course also imposes a “hard” upgrade deadline.
+-  **Upgrade Deadline**: The date before which a learner is encouraged to purchase a verified certificate.
+By default, a Schedule imposes a "soft" upgrade deadline (meaning, a suggested, but not final, date) 21 days from when a learner enrolled in a course.
+A self-paced course imposes a "hard" upgrade deadline that is the course-wide expiration date for upgrading on the course.
 A Schedule uses whichever date is earlier.

--  **Course Update**: We refer to “Weekly Course Highlight Messages” as “Course Updates” in the code.
-In contexts outside of this app, Course Updates refer to bulk-emails sent by course instructors.
-We plan on removing this term from the code to avoid confusion.
+-  **Course Update**: We refer to "Weekly Course Highlight Messages" as "Course Updates" in the code.
+In contexts outside of this app, Course Updates refer to bulk-emails manually sent out by course instructors and for the blocks of text that course instructors can add to the top of the course outline.
+We plan on removing this term from this app's code to avoid confusion.

 -  **Section**: From our
    `documentation <http://edx.readthedocs.io/projects/edx-%20partner-course-staff/en/latest/developing_course/course_sections.html#what-is-a-section>`__,